carlosmertens/quote-generator/README.md

   - Call Random Quotes API
   - Use Try and Catch
   - Use Twitter Developer Platform
-- Resolve Coors Policy issues
+- Resolve Coors Policy issues using a proxy

 ## ACKNOWLEDGMENT AND LINKS